cyzanfar/cyzanfar.github.io/_posts/2014-3-3-Hello-World.md

  Go to the [IMDB top 250 movie page](http://www.imdb.com/chart/top?ref_=nv_ch_250_4) and start inspecting the elements (under developer tools).

  What exactly are we looking for here?
 Well think about it-- we need to iterate over each row and for each movie title we want the rating and the year it was released.
  What do think?
 There is a `tbody` element with a class of `lister_list` which selects the entire row.
 We see that each row inside of the `tbody` element has a `tr` of class `odd`.
 Thats what we need!

- Here is how to select and iterate through the table row:
+ Here is how we select and iterate through the table row:

 ```Ruby
  imdb.css("tbody.lister-list tr.odd").each do |film|